SharadaSrinivasan/sharsrinivasan-website/content/talk/sti-forum-2017.md

 event: Side Event on Community Networks
 event_url: https://sustainabledevelopment.un.org/TFM/STIForum2017
 location: New York
-summary: Sharada Srinivasan presented at the side event on Community Networks at the UN STI Forum in New York.
+summary: Presented at the side event on Community Networks at the UN STI Forum in New York.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.